-The bite from a neurotoxic snake (mambas, some cobras and the Rinkhals) may cause respiratory paralysis and threaten the animal’s life.
-Such animals may die without antivenom and / or assisted ventilation.
-Should the animal stop breathing on the way to a veterinarian, you can try mouth-to- nose resuscitation.
+The bite from a neurotoxic snake (largely mambas and some cobras) may cause respiratory paralysis and threaten the animal’s life.
+Such animals may die without antivenom and/or assisted ventilation.
+Should the animal stop breathing on the way to a veterinarian, you can try mouth-to-nose resuscitation.

-These animals will need antivenom and will likely have to be placed on a ventilator to help them breathe while the antivenom takes effect (usually 6Hrs to 24Hrs).
+These animals will probably need antivenom and will likely have to be placed on a ventilator to help them breathe while the antivenom takes effect.

-As mentioned, in cases of severe envenomation, antivenom is the only solution and anything from two to six (or more) vials of polyvalent antivenom (polyvalent antivenom neutralises the venom of cobras, mambas, the Rinkhals, Puff Adder and Gaboon Adder) may be required.
-Such treatment could exceed R15,000.00, depending on the severity of the bite.
+In cases of severe envenomation, antivenom is the only solution and anything from two to six (or more) vials of polyvalent antivenom (polyvalent antivenom neutralises the venom of cobras, mambas, the Rinkhals, Puff Adder and Gaboon Adder) may be required.
+Such treatments cost anything from R4,000 to over R20,000.

-For venom in the eyes, the treatment is similar to that for humans.
-Gently rinse the eyes with water for 15 – 20 minutes and get the dog to a veterinarian who may apply local anaesthetic and antibiotic eye drops.
+For venom in the eyes, the treatment is like that for humans.
+Gently rinse the eyes with water for 15 – 20 minutes and get the dog to a veterinarian who will apply local anaesthetic and antibiotic eye drops.
 If the correct procedures are followed, most dogs regain full sight within a few days.

-There is very little an owner can do to save an animal’s life that has been bitten by a venomous snake.
+There is very little an owner can do to save an animal’s life that has been bitten by a venomous snake, other than getting it to a vet.
 Home remedies and first aid treatment has very little effect on the final outcome of such a bite.